-The AWRS requires businesses who wholesale alcohol at or after the point at which Excise Duty is payable (the ‘duty point’) to be approved by HMRC.
-Businesses will be required to apply to HMRC for approval and need to pass a ‘fit and proper’ test in order to be approved to trade.
+The AWRS requires businesses who wholesale alcohol at or after the point at which excise duty is payable (the ‘duty point’) to be approved by HMRC.
+Businesses are required to apply to HMRC for approval and need to pass a ‘fit and proper’ test in order to be approved to trade.
 It’s an offence to trade without approval.

-HMRC will maintain a register of approved wholesalers.
-Businesses purchasing alcohol (for the purposes of this notice HMRC refer to these businesses as ‘trade buyers’) from an AWRS wholesaler must check, via HMRC’s online look up service, that the wholesaler is approved.
+HMRC maintains a register of approved wholesalers.
+Businesses purchasing alcohol (for the purposes of this notice HMRC refers to these businesses as ‘trade buyers’) from an AWRS wholesaler should check, via HMRC’s online look up service, that the wholesaler is approved.
 Further details are set out in section 8.
-It will be an offence to buy alcohol from an unapproved wholesaler.
+It is an offence to buy alcohol from an unapproved wholesaler.

 2.2 Who is affected by the scheme

-From 1 April 2017, trade buyers who buy their alcohol from UK wholesalers for resale will need to make sure that these wholesalers are approved by HMRC.
-The check will be made using an online look up service, and using this to check the validity of wholesalers will form part of these businesses’ ‘due diligence’ processes.
+From 1 April 2017, trade buyers who buy their alcohol from UK wholesalers for resale need to make sure that these wholesalers are approved by HMRC.
+The confirmation can be made using the online look up service, to check the validity of wholesalers approvals; this forms part of these businesses’ ‘due diligence’ processes.

 The scheme only covers sales that are made in the course of a trade or business to other businesses.
-For example, it doesn’t apply to private individuals purchasing alcohol from retailers for their own use.
+For example, it does not apply to private individuals purchasing alcohol from retailers for their own use.

 2.3 AWRS timeline

-From 1 April 2017 obligations commence on trade buyers.
-All applicants will have been advised of whether they have been approved.
-The online look-up service will become available for trade buyers to check the approval status of their suppliers.
+From 1 April 2017 obligations commenced on trade buyers.
+The online look up service is available for trade buyers to check the approval status of their suppliers.